 By: Gerald Winegrad, Capital Gazette Columnist

-TRAFFIC.
-The development will consist exclusively of a senior-only living facility with 302 housing units, mostly apartments, and 48 health care units.
-All traffic-generating retail businesses have been eliminated.
-The developer will make significant intersection and road improvements that should minimize, and may improve, traffic flows.
-Only about 60 new daily rush hour vehicular trips will be generated.
-National Lutheran will pay for a new left turn lane on Spa Road at Forest Drive and traffic light synchronization.
-It also will pay $181,000 toward the cost of right of way acquisition for a connector road from the property paralleling Forest Drive to connect with Spa Road to Skipper Lane near the CVS, reducing Forest Drive/Spa Road traffic.
+TRAFFIC IMPROVEMENTS.
+National Lutheran will make significant traffic improvements that should minimize — and may improve — traffic flows.
+Only 19 peak a.m. trips and 33 peak p.m. trips would be generated.
+They would be mitigated by a new left-turn lane on Spa Road at Forest Drive, traffic light synchronization, and a long-planned connector road from the property paralleling Forest Drive to connect Spa Road to Skipper Lane near the CVS, reducing Forest Drive/Spa Road traffic.
 There also will be a walking/biking trail around the entire perimeter of the project and along the connector road.